loading spinner

 To make this a consistent practice:

-Make it fun: Keep a "strengths journal" to record how you've used your strengths and the positive outcomes.
+• Make it FUN/REWARDING: Keep a "strengths journal" to record how you've used your strengths and the positive outcomes.

 9. Positive Reframing